Meet our SME’s

 Company owner & trainer

-Course(s) contributed to: Basic Life Support
+Course(s) contributed to: First Aid: Awareness & the Basic Principles

 “I have been a member of one of the voluntary aid societies for nearly 40 years and as a trainer assessor in first and enhanced skills for 30 years.
 I have taught first aid at work since 1986 and started to specialise in health and social care from 1987.
-I worked mainly as a domiciliary carer at weekends and when I was not training.
-I became a manager of a domiciliary care organisation in 2009 and moved to nursing care in 2011.
+I worked mainly as a domiciliary carer at weekends and when I was not training, I became a manager of a domiciliary care organisation in 2009 and moved to nursing care in 2011.
 I returned full time to training in January 2015 and am an endorsed provider with Skills for Care in my own right.
 I train mainly now for my local county council adult social care department but keep my company running as a side line.”